inferno986return/IT-technician-book/bookplan.md

 RDP files and connecting to another computer/server such as RDS gateway and redirection.
 Show configuration settings for Windows, macOS and Linux.
 Discuss Royal and Microsoft Remote Desktop (orange icon).

-DNS, DNS filtering, host file (on Windows and other operating systems), DNS issues over VPN with Drayter Vigor routers
+DNS, DNS records (A, MX...), setup and configuring a DNS server (on Windows Server and Linux), DNS filtering, host file (on Windows and other operating systems), DNS issues over VPN with Drayter Vigor routers

 VPN with built-in and Smart VPN Client, FortiClient VPN + different types of protocols (PPTP, L2TP, SSTP) on Draytek and RAS.
 Different VPN errors (such as PPP control errors, remote dial-in), DHCP